mickiedd/carnd_t1p3/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by the loss history visualize below.
+The ideal number of epochs was Z as evidenced by the loss history visualize below, and the model run pretty well in autonomous mode.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.